 Child Care Subsidy

-Brown University’s Child Care Subsidy helps pay for child care expenses for degree-seeking students by granting awards of $1,000-$5,000 a year per child (up to 3 children) for those whose total household adjusted gross income is less than or equal to $100,000 per year.
+Brown University’s Child Care Subsidy helps pay for child care expenses for degree-seeking students by granting awards of up to $5,000 per year, per child (up to 3 children) for those whose total household adjusted gross income is less than or equal to $100,000 per year.
 The Subsidy covers child care for dependents between the ages of 0 to 6 and will vary from family to family and year to year depending on a family's financial need and a range of other factors.
 The subsidy helps you explore options and find creative solutions to some of the child care challenges you may face.

 Health Insurance Coverage for Dependents